Microneedling may reduce the appearance of scars and wrinkles and support the overall health of your skin. But it’s best handled by a professional.

-You may be wondering, “How in the world is inserting hundreds of little needles into your face relaxing?
+You may wonder, “How in the world is inserting hundreds of little needles into your face relaxing?
 And why would anyone want to do that?”
-It sounds crazy, but microneedling has a ton of benefits, including:
+It sounds unusual, but microneedling has a ton of benefits,

 - reduced wrinkles and stretch marks

 - reduced acne scarring and skin discoloration

 For anyone who’s looking for a way to tackle these concerns at home, microneedling might be your answer.
 However, microneedling is best when done in an office by a skin care professional.